Adding Additional Rewrite Rules to Joomla .htaccess

 RewriteEngine on

-4.Misc Problems (Head scratchers)
+4.Misc Problems (Headscratchers)

 If your htaccess file is working and it is your rules that are causing the problems then you need to methodically go through the rules one by one to find the problem.
-Chances are, you have an simple (but hard to spot) error so simply comment out all your rules and then uncomment them one at a time and test.
+Chances are, you have a simple (but hard to spot) error so simply comment out all your rules and then uncomment them one at a time and test.
 Once you identify the problem rule check your syntax and compare it to your working rules and 9 times out of 10 you will find a simple, if not obvious mistake.

 5. L = Last Rule